Adversarial Flow Models: Computational Efficiency

-We try gradually increasing dropout in $D$, but find it not very effective.
-To our surprise, we find that reloading an older checkpoint of $D$ is very effective in keeping improving the FID of $G$.
-However, we acknowledge that this is not a principled approach.
-Overall, we would like an algorithm to guarantee $G$'s eventual convergence given an arbitrarily strong and optimal $D$ without introducing additional modality-specific augmentations.
-Although our work improves the stability and formulation of $G$, we believe the distribution-matching aspect of $D$ is still worthy of further research.

-\paragraph{Connections to score distillation.} Score distillation~\citep{luo2023diff} is another distribution matching objective that can be used to train one-step generators from a pre-trained flow-matching model.
-Current score distillation approaches yield one-step generators with arbitrary transport plans, the same problem as GANs.
-Our optimal transport objective can also be applied to regulating the one-step generator to learn a deterministic mapping when using score distillation.
-We leave further explorations to future work.

-\subsection{Computational Efficiency}
+\section{Computational Efficiency}

 As discussed in the main text, both consistency and our methods require multiple forward passes per update iteration.
-The difference is that consistency-based models use the same data samples across all the forward passes, while adversarial methods have traditionally used different data samples to independently calculate the expectation of the $G$ and $D$ losses.
+The difference is that consistency-based models use the same data samples across all the forward passes, while adversarial methods have traditionally used different data samples to independently calculate the expectations in the $G$ and $D$ losses.
 We count the epoch by $G$ as a fair reflection of the number of optimizer update steps taken by $G$.
 Since our model only needs to be trained on selected timesteps, our $G$ indeed reaches peak performance using fewer optimizer update steps, given the same learning rate and batch size compared to consistency models.

-However, when we analyze the computation needed per $G$'s update step, current adversarial methods are still at a disadvantage due to the excessive computation and regularizations needed by $D$.
+However, when we analyze the computation required per $G$ update step, current adversarial methods are still at a disadvantage due to the excessive computation and regularizations needed by $D$.
 This is a limitation of the adversarial formulation, not introduced by our adversarial flow.